 Automation Flow Basics

-In this section, we'll take a look at how to navigate the flow editor's main page and dive into automation properties.
+In this section, we'll take a look at how to navigate the flow editor's main page, dive into automation properties, and explain how reconnecting splits work.

 Understanding how to navigate the Automation Flows main page is the first step to unlocking and harnessing the power of Flow Builder so your brand can optimize conversions, build an interactive SMS program, and create opportunities for hyper-segmentation.